In alphabetical order:

 You can find out more about Dr. Cruz on her website

 Robert Duprey, Jr., MD

 Hi all, I’m Dr. Rob MD, one of the thousands of unmatched physicians caught up in the residency bottleneck.
 Former psych NP soon to be working as a “House Physician” doing Primary Care as I battle to obtain a psychiatry residency.
 Blessed father of 3 and an overall happy guy.

 Douglas Farrago MD

-Douglas Farrago MD is a full-time practicing family doc in Forest, Va.
-He started Forest Direct Primary Care where he takes no insurance and bills patients a monthly fee.
-He is board certified in the specialty of Family Practice.
+Douglas Farrago MD is board certified in the specialty of Family Practice.
 He is the inventor of a product called the Knee Saver which is currently in the Baseball Hall of Fame.
 The Knee Saver and its knock-offs are worn by many major league baseball catchers.
 He is also the inventor of the CryoHelmet used by athletes for head injuries as well as migraine sufferers.
-Dr. Farrago is the author of four books, two of which are the top two most popular DPC books.
+Dr. Farrago is the author of five books, three of which are the top two most popular DPC books.